nutanixworkshops/EnterprisePrivateCloud_Bootcamp/prismops/prismops_rightsize_lab/prismops_rightsize_lab.rst

    * **Automation:** Use some other method of automation such as powershell or REST-API to resize a VM.

-   Using this machine learning data, Prism Pro is also able to generate baselines, or expected ranges, for VM, Host and Cluster metric data.
+   Using this machine learning data, Prism Ops is also able to generate baselines, or expected ranges, for VM, Host and Cluster metric data.
 The X-FIT alogrithms learn the normal behavior of these entities and represent that as a baseline range on the different charts.
-Whenever a metric value deviates from this expected range, Prism Pro will raise an anomaly.
+Whenever a metric value deviates from this expected range, Prism Ops will raise an anomaly.

 #.
 Now let's take a take a look at a VM by searching for ‘bootcamp_good’ and selecting ‘bootcamp_good_1’.